iamdonovan/iamdonovan.github.io/docs/teaching/egm722/practicals/debugging.rst

     :align: center
     :alt: the script tab showing that changes have been made, but not committed

-This indicates that we have changed the file, but not yet commited it using **git**.
-To do this, there are a number of tools at our disposal; we'll focus on using **GitHub Desktop** for right now.
+|br| This indicates that we have changed the file, but not yet commited it using **git**.
+To do this, there are a number
+of tools at our disposal; we'll focus on using **GitHub Desktop** for right now.

 With **GitHub Desktop** open, you should see the following: